 When first-year/freshman students apply for admission they are considered for all enrollment pathways.

-Requiring an ACT or SAT test score for admissions consideration is not an institutional choice.
-Florida Atlantic University, along with Florida's 11 other public universities, is subject to Florida Board of Governors admissions regulation 6.002 which requires first-year students seeking admission to submit an ACT or SAT test score.
+Requiring an ACT, SAT or CLT test score for admissions consideration is not an institutional choice.
+Florida Atlantic University, along with Florida's 11 other public universities, is subject to Florida Board of Governors admissions regulation 6.002 which requires first-year students seeking admission to submit an ACT, SAT or CLT test score.

 Required High School Units